manascb1344/Agriculture-Bot-ESP32/README.md

 ## 3. Web Interface 🖥️

-This code integrates with a web interface for remote control and monitoring.
+This code integrates with a web interface for remote control and monitoring of the bot.

 ![Web Interface](image.png)